endangeredoxen/fivecentplots/fivecentplots/doc/index.rst

 Why another Python plotting library?
 ------------------------------------
-**fivecentplots** exists to simplify data visualization of **pandas** DataFrames.
+**fivecentplots** exists to simplify plotting of **pandas** DataFrames.
-While there is no shortage of quality Python plotting libraries on the world wide web (i.e., matplotlib, bokeh, seaborn, etc.), the APIs can be overly complicated and require multiple lines of code to get the plot to look just right.
-This complexity can discourage new Python users and turn them back to inferior yet simplar data tools like Excel for plotting.
+While there is no shortage of quality Python plotting libraries on the world wide web (i.e., matplotlib, bokeh, seaborn, etc.), the APIs can be overly complicated and require multiple lines of code to make the plot look just right.
+This complexity is especially discouraging to new or casual Python users and often results in them giving up on Python plotting in favor of inferior yet simplar plotting tools like Excel.

 What issues does fivecentplots address?